 What we do

 The objects of the charity are to further the education of children and young people with special needs.
 We do this by making grants to selected charitable schools and other registered charities in Hampshire, the Isle of Wight, Kent, Surrey and Sussex.
-A list of the charities we currently support appears on the Applications page, together with details of our grant-making policies and application procedure.
+A list of the charities we support appears on the Applications page.

 The charity is constituted as a company limited by guarantee, registered in England and Wales, no. 1238771.
 It is governed under a Memorandum and Articles of Association originated on 18 September 1975 and last amended in February 2016.

 The charity is registered with the Charity Commission, no. 270943.
 Our Charity Commission Register entry can be accessed here.